 - Cube Travel EXC: (€999/$1150)

 - VSF TX-400 (€1549)

 - Marin Muirwoods (US $769)

 If you’ve ever shopped around for a touring bike in AUS/CAN/UK/USA/NZ, you’ll know how hard it is to find anything but touring bikes with drop handlebars.
 The interesting thing is that it’s literally the opposite in European countries – Europeans love flat bars, and so do I.

 This article will be taking an in-depth look at the best touring bicycles with flat handlebars.

-I’ve found that flat handlebars offer the best bike control, especially on the dirt, because they have a higher steering leverage.
-This reduces the effort required to change the bike’s direction with a front load (panniers, handlebar bag, porteur bag, bikepacking handlebar pack).
+I’ve found that flat bars offer the best bike control, especially on the dirt, because they have higher steering leverage.
+This reduces the effort required to change the bike’s direction with a front-load (panniers, handlebar bag, porteur bag, bikepacking handlebar pack).
 I typically recommend flat handlebar bikes to beginner riders because more bike control results in more cycling confidence.